adolliou/SPICE_alignment/README.md

 ## Usage
+We provide multiple examples on how to use the code, using different data types, and on different frames.

+### Alignment of an HRIEUV image with FSI 174 in helioprojective coordinates
 Here, we co-register an HRIEUV image with an FSI 174 image.
 We start using Helioprojective coordinates, which is advised if both images are close in time.

-### Alignment of an HRIEUV image with FSI 174 in helioprojective coordinates
 ```python
 import numpy as np
 from SPICE_alignment.hdrshift.alignement import Alignment